knpuniversity/ansible/knpu/ansistrano/logs-sessions-permissions.md

 includes `cache/`, `logs/` and `sessions/`.

 This is a bummer for security.
-Here's my big question: after we deploy, which files *truly* needs to be writable by the web server?
+Here's my big question: after we deploy, which files *truly* need to be writable by the web server?

 Let's solve this ancient Symfony mystery.
 To start, instead of setting the entire `var/` directory to 777, let's *just* do this for `var/logs`.
 This is actually the